 In amateur boxing, most participants will be required to wear mouthguards, gloves, and headgear.
 In some cases, amateurs will wear additional gear such as shin pads or rib guards.
 In professional boxing, the fighters will only wear mouthguards and gloves as protection.

 Another significant difference between amateur and professional boxing is the compensation fighters receive.
 Amateur boxers do not receive compensation for fighting, as they are fighting for experience or simply a love for the sport.
-Professional boxers almost always receive compensation for their bouts.
+Professional boxers, however, almost always receive compensation for their bouts.
 Professionals are paid for sponsorships, participating in the fight, win bonuses, and more.
-Some professional boxers can earn upwards of millions for just a single fight!
+Some of the best professional boxers can earn millions of dollars for just a single fight!